man and woman kissing

 Financially, we only lived together for six months before getting married; I would recommend doing at least a year, if not longer, as it is not as easy as you think.
 Suddenly, you are in charge of this property that needs your care and attention, and you must spend many more hours with your spouse.

-While living together, you must study your partner.
+While living together, take the time to get to know your partner.
 Note their likes and dislikes, habits (good and bad), reactions to certain things, night routine, favourite meals, and basically everything else that will help you understand your spouse better and determine if you are a good fit.

 Those who cannot afford to live together due to distance or religious rules should consider spending weekends together.
 This will help strengthen their bond and determine whether they are a match.